paradoxmr24/libraries/DataSource/DataSource_dev.md

 #### Parameters

--   `filters` (Object): An object containing additional filters to be applied to the find operation.
+-   `filters` (Object): An object filters to be applied to the find operation.

 #### Returns

--   Returns an array of documents matching the specified filters and query parameters.
+-   Returns an array of documents matching the specified filters and query filters.

 #### aggregate(stages)